-The complainant must make an appeal in writing within fourteen days of the receipt of the investigator’s report.
+Any appeal must be made in writing to the Chair of the Board of Trustees within fourteen days of the receipt of the investigators’ report.

 The reasons for the appeal must be clearly set out in writing.

-The appeal will be acknowledged in writing by the Director and considered by the PF Board of Trustees.
+The appeal will be acknowledged in writing by the Chair and considered by the PF Board of Trustees.